wisdomagboh/parareal-manip/README.md

 Parallel-in-time integration methods such as Parareal can help to leverage parallel computing to accelerate physics predictions and thus planning.

-The Parareal algorithm iterates between a coarse serial integrator and a fine parallel integrator.
+The Parareal algorithm iterates between a coarse serial model and a fine parallel model.
 A key challenge is to devise a coarse level model that is computationally cheap but accurate enough for Parareal to converge quickly.